Ferhat67/CoBAUI/projects/cobaui/README.md

 ## Integration into an Angular application

 1. Run `npm install cobaui --save` to import the framework into your project.
-2. Add the `COBAUIModule` into the `imports` array of the Angular applications _AppModule_ class in _app.module.ts_.
+2. Add the `CoBAUIModule` into the `imports` array of the Angular applications _AppModule_ class in _app.module.ts_.
     ```typescript
-    import { COBAUIModule } from 'cobaui';
+    import { CoBAUIModule } from 'cobaui';
     ```
     ```typescript
     @NgModule({
       imports: [
         BrowserModule,
-        COBAUIModule // Import CBAUI Framework into application
+        CoBAUIModule // Import CBAUI Framework into application
       ]
     })
     ```
-3. Initialize Adaptation Controller in _AppModule_ class by injecting the AdaptationController component provided by the COBAUI framework.
+3. Initialize Adaptation Controller in _AppModule_ class by injecting the AdaptationController component provided by the CoBAUI framework.

     ```typescript
     import { AdaptationController } from 'cobaui';